Techno Park Drive update

 Council remains committed to providing a safe living and working environment for all and is taking all appropriate steps within the extent of Council’s role to ensure the health and safety of the Hobsons Bay community.

-Following its letter of 5 April 2024, Council has written to people living at Techno Park and to ExxonMobil.
+Following its letter of 5 April 2024, Council wrote to people living at Techno Park on 13 June 2024.

-Council’s letter to ExxonMobil asks that the company provides confirmation on the safety matters, and current and future uses of the South Tank Farm, a major hazard facility that is immediately east of Techno Park.
+Council has also sent a letter to ExxonMobil asking that the company provides confirmation on safety matters, and current and future uses of the South Tank Farm, a major hazard facility that is immediately east of Techno Park.
+ExxonMobil has since responded to this letter on 21 June 2024.

-ExxonMobil is the operator of the hazard facility, as governed by state government agencies including WorkSafe.
+ExxonMobil is the operator of the hazard facility, which is regulated by state government agencies, including WorkSafe.

 As the state government agencies that regulate safety and environmental protection in Victoria, Council wants to work closely with the EPA and WorkSafe, and all relevant agencies, on any next steps to ensure that people are safe.